Student recruitment is a sales process

 After introducing the concept in the fundamentals of student recruitment module, the student recruitment funnel is addressed or referred to in almost all the other 11 modules covered in the course.
 It really is one of the ‘fundamental’ models upon which the rest of the course is designed on.

-If you are interested in learning more about the student recruitment funnel and other science-based-selling approaches to ethical and sustainable student recruitment, register for one of the 9 courses currently open in 2019.
+If you are interested in learning more about the student recruitment funnel and other science-based-selling approaches to ethical and sustainable student recruitment, register for one of the scheduled events that still has tickets available for sale.

 Register for The Art of Student Recruitment Sales Training Course